lucasns97/lucasns97/README.md

 lucasnseq.describe_me()

 # Stdout
->> Developer,scientist and passionate about things in life.
+>> Developer, scientist and passionate about things in life.
 ```

 ---